Why might my child be behaving this way. Toxins, inflammation on the brain, infections, and gut disruption reduce the production of neurotransmitters.

 When the gut is toxic and inflamed it cannot properly produce and transmit neurotransmitters.
 Toxic chemicals such as pesticides, heavy metals, (especially mercury), candida overgrowth, Lyme disease, mold biotoxins, PANS or strep infection can all lead to disruption of neurotransmitters.

-Scientists have found that gut bacteria produce neurotransmitters such as serotonin, dopamine and GABA, (which helps us stay calm).
+Scientists have found that gut bacteria produce neurotransmitters such as serotonin, and dopamine.
 Up tp 95% of serotonin is made in the gut.
 The gut must be healthy for adequate amounts to be produced and transfer properly to the brain.

 Neurotransmitters that are in the brain are mostly made from amino acids.
 Amino acids are made from proteins, so protein foods will raise levels of neurotransmitters in the brain as long as we are assimilating our food properly.